 I remember a bankruptcy trustee who hired us to get money in China.
 We got them some money, and it wasn’t all that hard.
 The trustee said, “Wow.
-I had always heard that there basically was no legal system in China.
-I just wish I’d come to you sooner, because I’ve probably had five other cases where we could have gotten money.”
+I had always heard China has no legal system.
+I wish I’d come to you sooner, because I’ve probably had five other cases where we could have gotten money.”

 There is a legal system in China.
-There are lawyers who believe there isn’t, that “of course we need to set up our contracts so that all disputes are resolved in a Chicago court because if we go to China we’ll get slaughtered.”
-They put that in the contract, and they’ve just harmed the client because there’s never a way to collect.
-Chinese courts do not enforce U.S. judgments.
+There are lawyers who believe there isn’t and so we need to set up our contracts so that all disputes are resolved in a U.S. court because if we go to China we’ll get slaughtered.
+They put that in the contract, and they’ve just harmed the client because Chinese courts do not enforce U.S. judgments.

 So, that’s one belief that is wrong.
 Most errors stem from the belief that everything needs to be done the American way.